-Role of Parents:
+Role of Parents/Guardians:

 The Academy believes that a positive and constructive working partnership is essential to fulfilling the mission of providing for the intellectual, artistic, athletic, social, moral, ethical and spiritual development of each child.
-Mutual respect and kindness, direct and honest communications, patience, trust, and civil and well-mannered resolution of disagreements must govern all interactions between parents and the faculty, staff, and administration.
+In order for interactions between parents/guardians and the faculty, staff, and administration to be productive and collaborative, we expect all parties to engage in direct and honest communication, exercise patience and trust whenever possible, and work together to resolve disagreements.
 This cooperative relationship between families and the school creates a healthy learning environment for all, but especially for students.
 The Academy always welcomes constructive feedback from families about the experience of their child or children.

-Parents best support a school climate of trust and respect by communicating concerns directly to the teacher, staff member, or administrator closest to the issue.
-The school will ensure a just, fair, timely, and confidential process for addressing parent concerns and, in each case, will delineate lines of responsibility and communication.
-While parents may not agree with every decision made by the school, in most cases, we believe that we can find common ground and continue a mutually respectful and trusting relationship.
-In the extreme case, an impasse may make it difficult for the parent to remain a constructive member of the community.
-In such cases, both the parent and school should consider whether another school would be a better match for the family.
-The Academy reserves the right to discontinue enrollment of a student if the school reasonably concludes that the actions of a parent (or guardian) undermine the school's expectations about conduct, make a positive and constructive relationship impossible, and seriously interfere with the school's ability to fulfill its mission.
+Parents/guardians best support a school climate of trust and respect by communicating concerns directly to the teacher, staff member, or administrator closest to the issue.
+The school will ensure a just, fair, timely, and confidential process for addressing parent/guardian concerns and, in each case, will delineate lines of responsibility and communication.
+While parents/guardians may not agree with every decision made by the school, in most cases, we believe that we can find common ground and continue a mutually respectful and trusting relationship.
+In the extreme case, an impasse may make it difficult for the parents/guardian to remain a constructive member of the community.
+In such cases, both the parents/guardians and the school should consider whether another institution would be a better match for the family.
+The Academy reserves the right to discontinue enrollment of a student if the school reasonably concludes that the actions of a parent/guardian undermine the school's expectations about conduct, make a positive and constructive relationship impossible, and seriously interfere with the school's ability to fulfill its mission.